sholybonoly/covid19_edi_app/Install.md

 * Update /opt/app/config.ini with mailbox details and password and teams.csv for forwarding on emails

+* Add mail gun API key based on mail gun account (required to send emails)

 * Set a log file output where you have permissions to write to

-* Setup cron job to run every minute

     <code>
         >crontab -e